Climate change, global conflicts, human rights violations, social inequalities, cybersecurity threats, technology ethics...

 Profession

-I am Carlos Pons and I have +9 years of experience working in research, conceptualization and creation of digital products and services.
+I am Carlos Pons and I have +9 years of experience working in research, conceptualization and strategy of digital products and services.
 After years working in large technology companies in Mallorca and Barcelona (Spain), I am currently based in Brussels (Belgium).After leaving Oracle, I specialized in digital transformation strategy for United Nations and European Union entities, where I work defining and leading digital strategies that promote justice, equity and environmental regeneration.My self-taught career has allowed me to develop a very multidisciplinary profile.
 I have in-depth knowledge of technical, design, communication, business, work frameworks, digital inclusion, digital accessibility, cybersecurity and data protection aspects.Through systems thinking, strategic foresight and a humanity-centered approach, I conduct holistic research, elaborate digital strategies, design policies, implement governance models, craft maturity models and define capacity building plans.

 Future demands holism